 A blood or marrow transplant is more than just a series of medical procedures.
-It's a challenging experience for you, your family and other loved ones.
+It's a challenging experience for you and everyone you're close to.
+Our goal is to create a partnership of care with you, your family and other loved ones.
 That's why we gather a team of skilled professionals to help meet your needs.
-Our goal is to create a partnership of care with you and your family.

-These are some of the team members that may contribute to your care.
+Below are the team members who may contribute to your care.